 The Company is a wholly owned subsidiary of PRS.
-Its Board of Directors comprises writer and publisher members elected from the Board of its parent company as well as four external directors and the Executive Director.
+Its Board of Directors comprises writer and publisher members elected from the Board of its parent company as well as four external directors, the Executive Director and the Chairman of the PRS Board as an ex-officio director.
 It is responsible for oversight of the Company's business activities in accordance with mandated authority from PRS, including the provision of operational services to PRS such as licensing and distribution administration.
-In 2017, the Board met seven times.
+In 2018, the Board met eight times.
 There are five committees of the Board and these comprise directors from PRS as well as directors of the Company.
 They are: the Audit Committee; the Nomination and Remuneration Committee; the Distribution Committee; the Conflicts Committee and the Licensing Committee.